fossabot/config-service/README.md

 ## Handlers package
-*Note: as described in the [Using the generic handlers](#using-the-generic-handlers) section, most endpoints will use the generic handlers by configuring the routes options and therefor will not need to use the `handlers` package functions directly.*
+*Note: as described in the [Using the generic handlers](#using-the-generic-handlers) section, most endpoints will use the generic handlers by configuring routes options and therefor will not need to use the `handlers` package functions directly.*

 The `handlers` package defines:
 1. [gin handlers](handlers/handlers.go) for handing the full lifecycle of a request for common `CRUD` operations.